Knot complements decomposing into prisms: Introduction

 This work was initiated in the second author's University of Pittsburgh PhD thesis \cite{Arshia_thesis}, supervised by the first author, from which it draws substantially.
 The steps described in \ref{pre-filter}, \ref{enumerate}, and \ref{filter} above were originally carried out there.

 The work's strategy and execution benefited greatly from an AIM SQuaRE in which the first and third authors participated.
 We thank AIM (the American Institute of Mathematics) for providing a supportive and mathematically rich environment, and our fellow SQuaRE members Eric Chesebro, Michelle Chu, Priyadip Mondal, and Genevieve Walsh for numerous stimulating and helpful conversations.
 We thank Genevieve for her comments on a draft of this paper.
-We finally thank Alan Reid for his extensive help and guidance throughout our careers, and for always being willing to stir the pot.
+We are extremely grateful to Alan Reid for his extensive help and guidance throughout our careers, and for always being willing to stir the pot.
+We also acknowledge the extensive efforts of Marc Culler, Nathan Dunfield, and Matthias Goerner for maintaining many of the underlying software packages that were essential to this project.

 This research was supported in part by the University of Pittsburgh Center for Research Computing and Data, RRID:SCR\_022735, through the resources provided.
 Specifically, this work used the H2P cluster, which is supported by NSF award number OAC-2117681.
-We are grateful to Kim F. Wong from the CRC for technical assistance.
+We are grateful to Kim F. Wong from the CRCD for technical assistance.

+Finally, we very much appreciate the referee's thorough reading and detailed feedback, which included corrections to equation (2) and Lemma 5.5 and a number of useful suggestions for improvements on how the ancillary files of the accompanying arxiv post were presented and documented.